criipto/docs-old/how-to/set-up-custom-domain.md

 ## Create a self-contained certificate and upload it to Criipto Verify
-1. If you don't have it already, obtain a root CA from your issuer
+1. If you don't have it already, download the root CA from your issuer
     - [How to obtain a root certificate](#root-certificate)
-2. Gather any intermediate certificates and/or `ca_bundle.crt` you may require, and the end-entity certificate with a `private.key`
+2. Download the chain of intermediate certificates from your issuer.
+Certificate issuers typically make these available from the same public website where you downloaded the root certificate in step 1.
+We will assume in the following that you have downloaded this bundle to a file called `ca_bundle.crt`.
+3. You need the end-entity certificate and a corresponding `private.key` as well.
+Your mileage may vary a lot here, depending on which format your issuer makes this available in.
+Some will deliver 2 separate files - and we will refer to them in the following as `private.key` and `end-entity.crt`.
+Others will wrap them into a password-protected .p12 or .pfx file.
+If you have such a file (and assuming that it is called `certificate.pfx`), you can split it up into a private key and an end-entity certificate with 2 `openssl` commands:
+    - `openssl pkcs12 -in certificate.pfx -nocerts -out private.key`
+    - `openssl pkcs12 -in certificate.pfx -nokeys -out end-entity.crt`
-3. Ensure that all certificates files are newline-terminated.
+4. Ensure that all certificates files are newline-terminated.
 You can use your favourite text editor to do this manually, but you can also leverage a tool such as `sed` by executing the following command for every certificate:
   ```
     sed -i -e '$a\' {file_name}.crt
   ```
 If you are on Windows, you can [install the Ubuntu app](#ubuntu-on-windows) to get access to `sed`.

-4. Concatenate all the certificates into one `.pem` file.
+5. Concatenate all the certificates into one `.pem` file.
 Make sure to do it in the correct order.

     Linux:
     ```